goooooouwa/blog2kindle/README.md

 ### 6. Create a `.env` file

-Copy the `example.env` file to create a `.env` file and set the environment variables.
+Copy the `example.env` file to create a `.env` file and set the environment variables with your own settings (including your email SMTP configurations).

 ### 7. Setup environment variables from `.env` file